-(1) (Co-)authors are only those who have made a genuine and comprehensible contribution to a scientific publication.
-Accordingly, only those may be designated as authors of an original scientific publication who have made a substantial contribution to the conception of the studies or experiments, to the collection, analysis and interpretation of the data or to the formulation of the publication template and who have agreed to the publication, i.e. who have responsibly contributed to it.
-Neither from the position as current or former scientific director nor from the position as supervisor or superior alone can (co-)authorship be inferred.
-A socalled honorary authorship is inadmissible.
+1(Co-)authors are only those who have made a genuine and comprehensible contribution to a (1) scientific publication.
+2Accordingly, only those may be designated as authors of an original scientific publication who have made a substantial contribution to the conception of the studies or experiments, to the collection, analysis and interpretation of the data or to the formulation of the publication template and who have agreed to the publication, i.e. who have responsibly contributed to it.
+3 Neither from the position as current or former scientific director nor from the position as supervisor or superior alone can (co-)authorship be inferred.
+4A socalled honorary authorship is inadmissible.

-- (2) The following contributions, each on its own and taking into account the specifics of the respective subject area, are generally not sufficient to establish (co-)authorship: - purely organisational responsibility for the acquisition of funding, a) - b) providing standard examination materials, - instruction of employees in standard methods, c) - d) only technical assistance in the collection of data, - e) technical or information support only, for example, only providing equipment, experimental animals and raw data, - editorial reading of the publication draft without substantial contribution to the f) content, - managing an institution or organisational unit in which the publication originated. q)
+- The following contributions, each on its own and taking into account the specifics of the (2) respective subject area, are generally not sufficient to establish (co-)authorship: - purely organisational responsibility for the acquisition of funding, a) - b) providing standard examination materials, - c) instruction of employees in standard methods, - only technical assistance in the collection of data, d) - technical or information support only, for example, only providing equipment, e) experimental animals and raw data, - f) editorial reading of the publication draft without substantial contribution to the content, - managing an institution or organisational unit in which the publication originated. g)

-Where such contributions have been incorporated into the results, they should be appropriately mentioned in the Acknowledgements.
+2Where such contributions have been incorporated into the results, they should be appropriately mentioned in the Acknowledgements.

-- (3) Scientists and scholars agree on who is to be the author of the research findings.
-The agreement on the order of authors shall be reached in good time, as a rule at the latest when the manuscript is formulated; the criteria for the order must be comprehensible and take into account the conventions of the discipline.
-The required consent to publication of findings may not be withheld without sufficient reason.
-A refusal of consent must be justified with a verifiable criticism of data, methods or results. - (4) Paragraphs 1 and 2 shall apply accordingly to editors of academic series and editions.
+- (3) 1Scientists and scholars agree on who is to be the author of the research findings.
+2The agreement on the order of authors shall be reached in good time, as a rule at the latest when the manuscript is formulated; the criteria for the order must be comprehensible and take into account the conventions of the discipline.
+3The required consent to publication of findings may not be withheld without sufficient reason.
+4A refusal of consent must be justified with a verifiable criticism of data, methods or results. - Paragraphs 1 and 2 shall apply accordingly to editors of academic series and editions.
+(4)